foundersandcoders/coursebook/handbook/debugging.md

     at run (index.html:14)
 ```

 The first part tells us that our code encountered a "type error".
 This means we tried to use a value in an impossible way.
 E.g. accessing a property on `undefined` instead of an object.
+This is probably the most common cause of JS errors and is worth eliminating as a possibility before moving on.

 The second part tells us we tried to call the `.join()` method of a variable named `arr`, but it was not a function (and so could not be called).
 Since `.join()` is a built-in method (and therefore all arrays will have it) this probably means `arr` is not actually an array.